turbo-sim/turbodash/docs/documentation.md

 $$
 u_4 = \nu \, v_{s} = \nu \sqrt{2(h_{01} - h_{4s})}
 $$
-The blade speed at the inlet of the rotor follows from the radius ratios:
+The blade speed at the inlet of the rotor follows from the radius ratio:
 $$
 \begin{gather*}
     u_3 = \rho_{3,4} \, u_4 = (r_3/r_4) \, u_4 \\